corelight/community-id-spec/README.md

   replace existing flow identification mechanisms already supported by the monitors.
 It's okay, however, for a monitor to be configured to log only the community ID, if desirable.

+- The community ID can be computed as a monitor produces flows, or can also be added to existing flow records at a later stage assuming that said records convey all the needed flow endpoint information.

 - Collisions in the community ID, while undesirable, are not considered fatal, since the user should still possess the monitor's